webiny/docs.webiny.com/docs/start-developing.md

 Your first API deployment will take a few minutes so be patient.
 Once it's done, our CLI will automatically update the required environment variables of your React apps with values from your API deployment (see `apps/admin/.env.json` and `apps/site/.env.json` after the API deploy is completed).

 When completed, you'll see your GraphQL API URL.
 Note that it won't be immediately accessible, because of CDN propagation.
-Now is the best time to grab a ☕️.

 Once the CDN is finally online, open the GraphQL API URL - you should see a GraphQL playground!
-If so - congratulations!
-You've just deployed your first Webiny API! 🎉

 Open up the `Docs` on the right, and you'll see all your microservices connected into one big GraphQL schema.

-> NOTE: If you encounter issues, head over to our Github and file an issue.
+> NOTE: If you encounter problems, head over to our Github and file an issue.
 We'll be glad to help!

 ## Start React Apps